foundry-rs/book/README.md

 ### Contributing

-Feel free to contribute wording, sentences, chapters and guides!
+Feel free to contribute wording, sentences, chapters, and guides!

 The book is build with [mdbook](https://github.com/rust-lang/mdBook), which you can get by running `cargo install mdbook`.